MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 You can manage updates with the same tool that you deploy Office, but it's not required.
 Same with location: you can manage them from the cloud or from a local source.

 Choose how to manage updates:

+[FROM BILL: Push managing updates from the cloud more strongly--ramp and binary compression. you must set up groups, define ramp, etc.]

 - Manage updates automatically from the cloud: Many organizations deploy with one tool (such as Configuration Manager), but allow updates to be automically applied from the Office Content Delivery Network.
 You still control frequency and type of update--those settings are defined as part of the initial deployment--but the overall process is much less work for the administrator.